iRobotEducation/root-robot-ble-protocol/README.md

         - `1` - Right motor.
         - `2` - Marker/eraser motor.
 - **Byte 8 - Cause** (uint8_t)
     - Cause for motor stall.
-Can be one of 5 values:
+Can be one of 6 values:
         - `0` - No stall.
         - `1` - Overcurrent.
         - `2` - Undercurrent.
         - `3` - Underspeed.
         - `4` - Saturated PID.
+        - `5` - Timeout.

 ### Device 2 - Marker/Eraser